radareorg/radare2-book/basic_commands/print_modes.md

 ###3.5.6 Print memory

-It is also possible to print various packed data types in a single line using the `pf` command.
+It is also possible to print various packed data types using the `pf` command.

     [0xB7F08810]> pf xxS @ rsp